Matroid-Based TSP Rounding for Half-Integral Solutions: Analysis Part II: The -Join and Charging

 \item[(iii)] All four of the edges are internal to $P$, which is a cycle set.
 The partners must now be one edge from each of the two pairs $\{a,b\}$ and $\{c,d\}$---let's say $\{a,d\}$ and $\{b,c\}$ are partners (using an argument similar to that in (i)).
 The cut $C$ is odd in $S$ if and only if $C'$ is odd; indeed, $C$ is odd means we choose both or neither of $\{a,b\}$, and since $\{c,d\}$ are the partners of $\{a,b\}$, we choose both or neither of them.
 Hence, increasing $e$ fixes both cuts at the same time, similar to the argument in~(i), so we focus only on the increase due to cut $C$.
-Since $a$ and $b$ belong to different pairs and are chosen independently into the tree $T$, $\Pr[C \odd] = \nf12$.
-This means both $a$ and $b$ can give a expected charge of $p(\nf\beta2)\cdot \nf12$ to $e$.
-The net expected decrease is $p(\beta - 2\cdot\nf\beta2\cdot\nf12 ) = p\nf\beta2$, which is no worse than~(\ref{eq:cyc1}).
+Thus the net expected charge to $e$ is at most